Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB102', 'How to Get Rapise Trace Logging Information')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB102.aspx">KB102</a> How to Get Rapise Trace Logging Information

 When using Rapise, it is often useful to see how Rapise is identifying objects in the Application Under Test (AUT) and if necessary find out why Rapise is not able to locate a specific object.
 This article outlines how to increase the logging level in Rapise.
+This article is obsolete.
+There is no ribbon in Rapise since version 6.
+If you have Rapise 6.0+ then follow these steps to change the verbose level.

 ### <a onclick="return RegisterKbClick('KB101', 'Automating HTML File Upload Boxes')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB101.aspx">KB101</a> Automating HTML File Upload Boxes